inspec/inspec/docs/dev/plugins.md

 end
 ```

 Like any activator, the block above will only be called if needed.
-For Reporter plugins, the plugin system examines the `--reporter` argument (or the `reporter:` JSON config option)  looking for the activation name as a prefix.
+For Reporter plugins, the plugin system examines the `--reporter` argument, or the `reporter:` JSON config option, and looks for the activation name as a prefix.
 Multiple Reporter activations may occur if several different names match, though each activation will only occur once.

 ```bash
 you@machine $ inspec exec --reporter sweet # Your Reporter implementation is activated and executed